zenstackhq/zenstack-docs/docs/faq.md

 ### Does ZenStack require a specific Prisma version?

-No. ZenStack references Prisma as a peer dependency and should work with Prisma 4.8.0 and above.
+No. ZenStack references Prisma as a peer dependency and works with Prisma 5.0.0 and above.

 ### Does ZenStack work with Prisma migration?